 Resources to Support Your Advocacy

-2. Key Messages about Dental Coverage (PDF): This one-pager provides several talking points about why the plan created by the House Republican leadership would be a big step backward for children's oral health, particularly the most disadvantaged kids.
+2. Key Messages about Dental Coverage: This one-pager provides several talking points about why the plan created by the House Republican leadership would be a big step backward for children's oral health, particularly the most disadvantaged kids.
 These messages will be periodically updated to reflect new information and analyses.

-5. Calling Your Elected Representatives: This one-pager provides quick access to the contact info for your U.S. Senator or U.S. Representative.
-It also provides a sample script for what you can say to let them know how you feel about Congress' proposal to make sweeping changes in medical and dental coverage policies.
+9. Calling Your U.S. Senators: This one-pager provides quick access to the contact info for your U.S. Senators and a sample script for what you can say about proposed changes in medical and dental coverage (updated on May 30th).

 Letters to Congress from Children's and Oral Health Coalitions

 1. Public Statement (June 14) on CHIP by the Children's Community: CDHP joined seven other children's health advocates in releasing this public statement about the Children's Health Insurance Program or CHIP.
 The statement urges Congress "to take immediate action to stabilize CHIP in its current form and enact a five-year extension of CHIP funding."
 The statement noted that CHIP is a 20-year-old health coverage program that has enjoyed bipartisan support.

 2. Children's Advocates June 12 Letter to U.S. Senator Bill Cassidy: This letter thanks Sen. Cassidy for arguing that a federal health reform plan should pass the "Jimmy Kimmel test."
 In addition, these seven organizations urge the Senator to apply this test to children's health, "from birth throughout childhood."